mattallen-it/iam-infrastructure-labs/Lab-01-Virtualization-and-Identity-Infrastructure-Foundation/README.md

 ---

-## Organization

-Monroe Redstone Technology Group (MRTG)

-## Scope
+## Why This Matters

-This foundational lab combines three infrastructure preparation stages:

-• Host virtualization readiness
-• Hyper-V infrastructure configuration
-• Windows Server preparation for Active Directory Domain Controller deployment

-These steps establish the environment required for building and managing an Active Directory identity infrastructure.
+Establishing a properly configured virtualization and infrastructure foundation is critical for secure identity system deployment.

+In enterprise environments, identity services such as Active Directory must be deployed in controlled, isolated environments to prevent misconfiguration, reduce risk, and support consistent policy enforcement.

+This lab lays the groundwork for centralized identity management, which will be expanded through domain services, access control, and policy enforcement in subsequent labs.

 ---